-Enclosed transport means that your car is covered during the entire shipping process.
+Enclosed Transport means that your car is covered during the entire shipping process.
 While all vehicles being transported on ships are stored in steel containers, they are not necessarily covered during the ground portion of transit.
-If you opt for enclosed transport, then your vehicle will be placed in an enclosed trailer or shipping container at the time of loading.
+If you opt for enclosed transport, then your vehicle will be placed in an enclosed trailer or shipping container when loading.

 Enclosed transport is a more expensive option.
 However, it offers superior protection for your car.
 If your vehicle is rare or extremely valuable, then enclosed transport is the best option for protecting your property.

 In general, international car shipping takes much longer than domestic transport.
 This is because your vehicle is being transported longer distances and may be transferred from a truck to a ship.